The Buddy System

 Handyman/Contractor Binder

-We invite you to check out HOL’s NEW digital Contractor Rating Guide, now available at marinvalley.net/contractors-rating-guide/ Here you can read resident reviews of contractors and others working in the Park who come to your home to do work for you, and you can also write a review of your own experiences.
+HOL’s digital Contractor Rating Guide, is available at marinvalley.net/contractors-rating-guide/ Here, you can read resident reviews of contractors and others working in the Park who come to your home to do work for you, and you can also write a review of your own experiences.
 This is a great resource for homeowners to benefit from the experiences of others and a useful way to stay informed.
 A paper version of this guide is also in the library.
 The Contractor Rating Guide (formally known as the Handyman Binder) is now available as a summary table, with links to detailed reviews for the contractors that are listed.
 The guide is intended for Park residents ONLY, and there is a Terms of Service portion of the web page that describes this and other types of conditions HOL is asking you to honor when you’re using the guide.
-All of this information, along with general guidance and Internet links for using contractors to do projects around your home, is available at: https://marinvalley.net/contractors-rating-guide/
+All of this information, along with general guidance and Internet links for using contractors to do projects around your home, is available at: https://marinvalley.net/

 If you have any comments or questions about using this guide, please email marinvalley.net@gmail.com.
-Or just contact one of the workgroup members: David Tetta, John Feld, Inga Grace, Elizabeth Lev, and Nancy Bingham.
+Or just contact one of the workgroup members: David Tetta, John Feld, Inga Grace, and Elizabeth Lev.

 Just-1-Hour